AI Dialogue Management for Enterprise Applications: The Chatty Revolution:

 Personalized Conversational Experiences and Security Controls

-Aisera’s AI SQL Dialogue Engine leverages existing user profile data to streamline and personalize interactions, and use conversational data to dynamically keep user profiles up-to-date.
+Aisera’s AI SQL Dialogue Engine, part of the Conversational AI Platform, leverages existing user profile data to streamline and personalize interactions and use conversational data to dynamically keep user profiles up-to-date.
 The Conversation Engine can refer back to user profile data such as hardware, language preferences, and job title to deliver appropriate and relevant responses.
-Aisera’s platform can also set up access controls based on user title to set up security checks.
+Aisera’s platform can also set up access controls based on user titles to set up security checks.
 This allows the Conversation Engine to safeguard the delivery of certain types of content depending on user privileges.

 Casual Classification Service